HenryZhou19/Pytorch-Template/README.md

 1. Create a new 'yaml' file for your task (still named ResNet for example) in **configs** as **configs/train_resnet.yaml**.

 * In your new file, do the following steps just as in **src/models/template_model.py**.
-* Maybe just copying one of the 'template_train_XXX.yaml' files will help your work greatly
+* Maybe just copying one of the 'template_train_XXX.yaml' files will help your work greatly.

-2. 'config.additional' is the list of default config files in which all configs are inherited (and overridden by the latter one in the list **and this main yaml file**)
+2. 'config.additional' is the list of default config files in which all configs are inherited (and overridden by the latter one in the list **and this main yaml file**).

 3. Just change or add any configs you need.
 All of them can be accessed by nested namespace as 'cfg.A.B.C...' in Python files.

 4. Sweep the hyper-parameters
-    * for example:
+    * Example(s):
     ```
     sweep:
         sweep_enabled: True